SOCI/soci/RELEASING.md

 Search through the source tree looking for other places that use current version number and may require an update.
+Depending on type of release, update major, minor and micro version numbers.

 The version number also has to be updated in number of places on the website, see [update website](#update-website) section.